Harlem Globetrotters (TV series): Production history

 A total of 22 episodes of Harlem Globetrotters were eventually produced: 16 for the 1970–71 season, and six more for the 1971–72 season.
 Harlem Globetrotters has a place in history as being the first Saturday morning cartoon to feature a predominately African-American cast.
 Filmation's The Hardy Boys was the first to feature an African-American character the previous season (1969–70), and Josie and the Pussycats (1970–71), another Hanna-Barbera series which premiered 30 minutes earlier on the same day and network, was the first to feature an African-American female character.
 Like many other Saturday morning cartoons of the era, the first season utilized a laugh track.
 By season 2, the full laugh track was replaced by an inferior version created by the studio.

 After their show's cancellation, the animated Globetrotters made three appearances on Hanna-Barbera's The New Scooby-Doo Movies in 1972 and 1973.
 Dribbles, who did not appear on the show, was in the theme song sequence; several references were also made to Granny, who also did not appear on the show.
 Hanna-Barbera produced a second animated series starring the Globetrotters in 1979 called The Super Globetrotters, this time featuring the players as superheroes.
 In spring 1999, TV Land aired repeats of Harlem Globetrotters on Saturday mornings as part of its TV Land Super Retrovision Saturdaze lineup.
 The series has not been rerun since.

 The series was a co-production of Hanna-Barbera and CBS Productions (one of the few animated TV series that CBS directly produced).
 Syndication rights were originally held by Viacom Enterprises and later Paramount Domestic Television, formerly owned by CBS as its syndication arm.
-They are currently held by CBS Media Ventures.
+They are currently held by CBS Media Ventures, a Paramount Skydance company.